 Caprese Salad with Basil Vinaigrette

-When tomato is THIS good, I hate to do anything other than enjoy it fresh in a salad.
+When tomato and fresh basil is THIS good, I hate to do anything other than enjoy it fresh in a salad.
 My Basil Vinaigrette is simple to make, takes 5 minutes in a blender.
 You’ll love it.
 I promise.

-First, the Basil Vinaigrette ingredients: fresh basil leaves, shallots, sea salt, a couple slices of fresh chili pepper, good olive oil and a white vinegar (I’m in love with Dehydr8).
+First, the Basil Vinaigrette ingredients: fresh basil leaves, shallots (substitute with onion or garlic), sea salt, a couple slices of fresh chili pepper, good olive oil and a vinegar.

 caprese-salad-basil-vinaigrette-44

-First you gotta chop up the shallots and the pepper in the blender.
+First you gotta chop up the shallots (or substitute with onion or garlic) and the pepper in the blender.

 caprese-salad-basil-vinaigrette-45